-At the root of our approach to sustainability is a productive, working forest.
-A working forest is one that allows for the sustainable use of forest resources while preserving and conserving forest ecosystems.
+At the root of our approach to sustainability is a healthy working forest.
+A working forest allows for the responsible use of forest resources while conserving forest ecosystems, following a continuous cycle of harvest and renewal.

-A working forest has always supplied the wood needed to produce forest products that our customers need and want through our Forest Supply Chain.
-The forest economy supported by the working forest enables our continued investment in people and in building local communities.
+A working forest has always supplied the wood needed to produce forest products for our customers through our Forest Supply Chain.
+The circular forest bioeconomy supported by the working forest enables our continued investment in people and in building local communities.

 A working forest is both a diverse forest and a resilient forest.
 This promotes adaptation to a changing climate, the conservation of biodiversity and clean water.
-A working forest that is growing more wood than is harvested removes carbon dioxide from the atmosphere which enables our Forest Supply Chain to be carbon neutral.
+A working forest that is growing more wood than is harvested removes carbon dioxide from the atmosphere which enables our Forest Supply Chain to be Carbon Neutral.